TotallyInformation/node-red-contrib-uibuilder/README.md

 You can create a new file and delete files and folders as well with the appropriate buttons.
 If you delete one of the default `index.(html|css|js)` files and have the _Copy Index_ flag set (in advanced settings), the file will be replaced automatically with the default template file.
 Useful if you get into a complete mess.

-The default included [VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) packages make for a really easy to use initial setup that is very easy to use but powerful to build any kind of web user interface.
-The default template files should give you some ideas on how to use everything.

 ### 2.4.
 Install additional front-end libraries

 Click the "Manage front-end libraries" button.
 Then click the <kbd>+ add</kbd> button and type in the name of the package as it is defined in npm.